 Going for a tile that will stand the test of time in both style and quality is a must when you're looking for patterned floor tiles.
 And really you can't go wrong with classic, terracotta tile in a traditional pattern.
 This tile design looks great in hallways and kitchens in both modern and traditional homes and will go with so many different styles.
 Check out Original Style for more of this look.

-Combining the aesthetic style of Victorian inspired tiles with a nice pop of colour will look lovely in any space.
+Combining the aesthetic style of Victorian inspired tile design with a nice pop of colour will look lovely in any space.
 It also gives you a starting point for a new colour scheme in your space.
 We do like this look in a kitchen though, perfect for being in a farmhouse vibe, plus a really practical choice for kitchen flooring too.

 Right now, we all want tiles that look like they have been walked over for the last century, but don't worry if you don't have any original old tiles in your home, you can cheat the look.
 Clever tile companies have done the aging work for us and come out with tile designs that look old, when actually you ordered them online in 2020.